United States Cavalry

-Congress originally created the 1st U.S. Dragoons in 1833.
-The 2nd U.S. Dragoons, and the U.S. Mounted Riflemen followed in 1836 and 1846 respectively.
-Prior to "1833 mounted troops were raised (in 1808 and 1812) as emergencies presented themselves and were disbanded as soon as these had passed."
-The newly designated forces were often influenced after American cavalry units employed during the American Revolutionary War.
-The traditions of the U.S. Cavalry originated with the horse-mounted force which played an important role in extending United States governance into the Western United States, especially after the American Civil War (1861–1865), with the need to cover vast ranges of territory between scattered isolated forts and outposts of the minimal resources given to the stretched thin U.S. Army.

-Significant numbers of horse mounted units participated in later foreign conflicts in the Spanish–American War of 1898, and in the Western Front battlefields of Europe in World War I (1917–1918), although numbers and roles declined.
+The United States Cavalry, or U.S. Cavalry, is the designation of the mounted force of the United States Army.
+The United States Cavalry was formally created by an act of Congress on 3 August 1861.
+From the United States Declaration of Independence and the American War of Independence onwards, mounted troops were raised ad-hoc by the United States as emergencies presented themselves and were disbanded as soon as these had passed.
+In 1833, Congress created the 1st U.S. Dragoons, followed by the 2nd U.S. Dragoons and the U.S. Mounted Riflemen 1836 and 1846 respectively.
+The 1861 Act converted the U.S. Army's two regiments of dragoons, one regiment of mounted riflemen, and two regiments of cavalry into one branch of service.
 Immediately preceding World War II (1941–1945), the U.S. Cavalry began transitioning to a mechanized, mounted force.
 During the Second World War, the Army's cavalry units operated as horse-mounted, mechanized, or dismounted forces (infantry).
 The last horse-mounted cavalry charge by a U.S. Cavalry unit took place on the Bataan Peninsula, in the Philippines in early 1942.
 The 26th Cavalry Regiment of the allied Philippine Scouts executed the charge against Imperial Japanese Army forces near the village of Morong on 16 January 1942.

-"In March 1942 the War Department eliminated the office of Chief of Cavalry...and the horse cavalry was effectively abolished."
-The cavalry name was absorbed into the Armor branch as part of the Army Reorganization Act of 1950.
-The Vietnam War saw the introduction of helicopters and operations as a helicopter-borne force with the designation of Air Cavalry, while mechanized cavalry received the designation of Armored Cavalry.
+In March 1942, the War Department eliminated the office of Chief of Cavalry and effectively abolished the horse cavalry.
+The cavalry branch was absorbed into the Armor branch as part of the Army Reorganization Act of 1950 and the Vietnam War saw the introduction of helicopters and operations as a helicopter-borne force with the designation of Air Cavalry, while mechanized cavalry received the designation of Armored Cavalry.

-Today, cavalry designations and traditions continue with regiments of both armor and aviation units that perform the cavalry mission.
-The 1st Cavalry Division is the only active division in the United States Army with a cavalry designation.
-The division maintains a detachment of horse-mounted cavalry for ceremonial purposes.
+The term "cavalry", still remains in use in the U.S. Army for mounted (ground and aviation) reconnaissance, surveillance, and target acquisition (RSTA) units based on their parent Combat Arms Regimental System (CARS) regiment.
+The 1st Cavalry Division is the only active division in the United States Army with a cavalry designation and maintains a detachment of horse-mounted cavalry for ceremonial purposes.